antoine-coulon/effect-introduction/README.md

 In the `src/` folder you will be able to find some samples used alongside the introduction.
 There is also a TypeScript version if you prefer to both read the content and have the ready-to-be-run and type-checking samples.

+Note: TypeScript files are still in the making so they might be incomplete/outdated as of now.

 ## Outcomes you can expect from the introduction

-- Understanding most commons problems we're facing as developers
+- **Understanding most commons problems we're facing as developers**
-- Understanding limits we're facing as JavaScript/TypeScript developers
+- **Understanding limits we're facing as JavaScript/TypeScript developers**
-- Basic understanding of Effect
+- **Basic understanding of Effect**
-- Basic understanding of an "Effect System"
+- **Basic understanding of an "Effect System"**

 Before diving into Effect, let's take a step back talking about what problems we commonly face as developers.